highchair/artinruins-com/_property/vanity-fair.md

 It was opening day, May 25, 1907, at America’s original Magic Kingdom.
 All over New England, people dreamed of coming to the magnificent new amusement park called Vanity Fair in Riverside, Rhode Island.

-Located on 40 acres of what is now the Silver Spring Golf Course, America’s first theme park designed from scratch attracted 40,000 visitors on its first day — yet closed forever just five years later.
+Located on 40 acres of what is now the Silver Spring Golf Course[^2], America’s first theme park designed from scratch attracted 40,000 visitors on its first day — yet closed forever just five years later[^3].

+[^2]: Correction: The golf course was there almost ten years before the Vanity Fair land was acquired and continued to be there while the park operated.
+Vanity Fair was built on land adjacent to the golf course.
+When Standard Oil bought the Vanity Fair property from Halsey Farms, it kept and expanded the course footprint to the south over the newly acquired land to about how it looks today.
+[^3]: Correction/clarification: The park operated for four seasons over the course of three years — 1907, 1908, 1909, 1910.
+It closed in 1910 and any remaining attractions were sold and removed over the course of the next two years.

 Billed as “the park triumphant,” it didn’t disappoint.